-Like other similar clubs around the country it hosted sporting activities such as a gymnastics, horse riding and swimming, but VVS was best known for its three most popular sections; ice hockey, basketball and football.
+Like many similar clubs around the country it hosted sporting activities such as a gymnastics, horse riding and swimming, but VVS was best known for its three most popular sections; ice hockey, basketball and football.
 It was especially successful in the first two: the ice hockey team won the Soviet championship three times and the Cup of the USSR once, while the basketball team became champions of the USSR in 1952.
-The football section on the other hand couldn’t emulate the achievements of their club comrades.
+The football section couldn’t come close to emulating the achievements of their club comrades however.

-In the post-war years when VVS MVO was active, Soviet football was dominated by two clubs; CDKA Moscow (now CSKA) , the army team, and Dinamo Moscow, the police team.
-Both clubs had managed to keep their best players away from the frontline fighting while improving them by attracting the best players from the teams decimated by the war.
+In the post-war years when VVS MVO was active, Soviet football was dominated by two clubs; CDKA Moscow (now CSKA), the army team, and Dinamo Moscow, the police team.
+Both clubs had managed to keep their best players away from the frontline fighting while strengthening their teams by attracting the best players from the clubs decimated by the war.
 Clubs controlled by powerful state institutions were thus fighting both on and off the field, and all available means were used in the battle to become number one.
 It was into this environment that VVS MVO Moscow made its entrance with support from a certain Vasily Dzhugashvili, the son of Joseph Stalin.

 Born in the Kremlin in 1921, a year before his father was selected as General Secretary of the Central Committee of the Communist Party, Vasily was destined for great things.
 At the age of 11 his mother Nadezhda Illiluyeva died, officially of illness, but according to Vasily’s sister Svetlana who famously deflected to the United States in 1967, she left behind a suicide note leading many to believe she killed herself.

 Stalin stopped visiting his children altogether meaning that living without a mother or father, the young boy grew up in an unusual environment tended to by maids and guarded by NKVD agents night and day.
 Vasily turned into a poor pupil at school and soon developed problems with alcoholism.